Remote sensing of the environment

 Data collected from remote sensing is analysed and interpreted using a variety of image processing and analysis techniques.
 An important feature in understanding and using the data captured through remote sensing is spatial resolution.

 Spatial resolution is the size of the smallest feature that can be detected by a remote sensor or displayed in the image.
 It is defined in terms of each individual 2D pixel or 3D voxel meaning that a spatial resolution of 5cm means one pixel is equivalent to an area of 5cm x 5cm on the ground.

-Scientists will use techniques like contouring, colour coding and enhancement and overlaying data like topographic maps or weather maps to further enhance an image to better display or highlight the image’s key features.
+Scientists will use techniques like contouring, colour coding, colour enhancement and overlaying data like topographic maps or weather maps to further enhance an image to better display or highlight the key features.
 Image processing can also be useful to remove and correct distortions from atmospheric radiation that may degrade the quality of the image, and therefore the data.

 Applications of active and passive remote sensing

 Remote sensing technology is either active or passive: active meaning the technology operates with its own source of emission or light and passive meaning it relies on reflected light from the sun.

 Using sensing instruments, remote sensing change detection data can be produced to compare and analyse two or more images taken at different times in the same area to detect changes in features of the earth’s surface.
 This can yield important information.
 For example, remote sensing imagery can be produced and analysed over time to show deforestation, monitor crops or measure the moisture content of soil.

 These multiple sources of imagery are called multitemporal remote sensing data, which are images from the same or multiple sensors collected in the same location at different times to help in change detection.
 When combined with analysis software, or even Geographic Information System (GIS) software, remote sensing data and multitemporal data can be analysed and presented in a graph or map form to help identify spatial patterns and relationships.